factorhouse/kpow-helm-charts/charts/kpow/README.md

 [Kpow](https://kpow.io) is the all-in-one toolkit to manage, monitor, and learn about your Kafka resources.

-This Helm chart uses the [factorhouse/kpow](https://hub.docker.com/r/factorhouse/kpow) container from Dockerhub.
+This Helm Chart uses the [factorhouse/kpow](https://hub.docker.com/r/factorhouse/kpow) container from Dockerhub.

 # Helm Charts

-This repository contains a single Helm chart that uses the [factorhouse/kpow](https://hub.docker.com/r/factorhouse/kpow) container on Dockerhub.
+This repository contains a single Helm Chart that uses the [factorhouse/kpow](https://hub.docker.com/r/factorhouse/kpow) container on Dockerhub.

-> **Note:** For the latest supported Helm charts and documentation, see https://charts.factorhouse.io
+> **Note:** For the latest supported Helm Charts and documentation, see https://charts.factorhouse.io

 - [Prerequisites](#prerequisites)
 - [Kubernetes](#kubernetes)